JackBilbo/lxn-discus/README.md

 Simply drop the included folder "gotfriends-discus2c-premium-lxn" into your community folder.
 If you use the freeware version you need to change the folder name to "gotfriends-discus2c-freeware-lxn", everything else will work fine in both versions.
 No need to change anything in your existing installation.
 To uninstall, delete the folder and you're "back to normal".

+<b>Important: </b>If the map fails to load on first load / longer load times, simply hit "escape" and restart the flight.
+This will fix the issue.

 You may experience conflicts wit other existing mods, especially livery mods.
 See below for possible solutions.

 <h2>Basic Features:</h2>